neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/NameService/BalanceOf.md

 Response description:

-- Integer type：the number of the domain of the specified address;
+- Integer type: the number of the domain of the specified address;

-- Others：Failed.
+- Others: Failed.

 [Back](../NameService.md)